Playing with Data: An Augmented Reality Approach to Interact with Visualizations of Industrial Process Tomography: Methodology

 \subsection{System Overview}

 Our AR system is designed as an interactive approach to accommodate users with immersion to interact with different visualizations originated from IPT monitored contexts.
 A schematic diagram of the system is shown in Figure ~\ref{fig:sys}.
 The practical embodiment of our approach is an AR application with switchable options for different modalities of visualizations being placed accurately in front of human eyes for desired immersion \cite{ens2021grand}.
-Being permeated in our settings, users equipped with OST HMDs then get the access to an immersive experience created by launching the AR application.
-The visualizations generated from specific IPT supervised processes then appear and hover, which enables users to manipulate them with their hands.
-As displayed in Figure~\ref{fig:user_play}, the IPT visualization is cast as a floating object in our AR context, while users are supported to intimately drag, rotate, zoom in/out, and execute other physical manipulations in order to get deeper understanding of the data and perform further analysis.
+Users launch the AR app after putting on the OST HMD.
+This enables them to manipulate visualizations, generated from IPT supervised processes, with their hands.
+As displayed in Figure ~\ref{fig:user_play}, the IPT visualization is cast as a floating object in our AR context, while users are supported to intimately drag (grabbing the visualization to force the motion as it deviates from the original position), rotate (grabbing the edges of the visualization to turn or spin it around its central point), zoom in/out (grabbing the edges of the visualization to adjust it's level of magnification), and execute other physical manipulations (moving, flipping, aligning, etc) in order to get deeper understanding of the data and perform further analysis.
+The virtual objects in front of the users' eyes are at a proper distance and completely visible within the field of view of the OST HMD, so they can view all the content shown.
 The provided AR interaction formulated for users towards these intricate tomographic data visualizations is deemed to be the most striking attribute, and has not been indicated in any previous IPT scenarios.
 Furthermore, a user feedback component is involved in this approach to appropriately appraise this AR system.
 We designed and implemented a comparative user study to evaluate our proposed methodology and gain early-stage feedback, which is presented in Section ~\ref{ed}.